Brackmeister/keycloak_brokering_tests/README.md

 1. Open http://192.168.178.42:8103/realms/user_facing/account
 2. Click "Sign in"
-3. Click "idp" in the "Or sign in with" section
+3. Click "idp" or "keycloak-idp" in the "Or sign in with" section
 4. Enter "user" as both username and password and hit enter

 And as admin, use "admin/admin" when opening http://localhost:8103/admin/master/console/

+"idp" will import the roles of the "idp_realm" into the user attribute "group".
+"keycloak-idp" will import the roles of the "idp_realm" into realm role assignments of the user.

+To see the actual token that transfers the roles from realm "idp_realm" to "user_facing_realm" during the identity brokering check the docker log.

 ## Further information